🔼The name Zadok in the Bible

 There are six men named Zadok in the Bible.
 The most famous of these is Zadok, the son of Ahitub, who is a priest in the time of David and high priest in the time of Solomon (2 Samuel 8:17).
+During the revolt of Absalom, king David placed the Ark of the Covenant in the care of Zadok and his sons (2 Samuel 15:24-36), and later Zadok anointed Solomon as king over Israel (1 Kings 1:39).
 The prophet Ezekiel reports a sermon by the Lord in which He assigns land to the faithful sons of Zadok (Ezekiel 48:11).

 It may be that the New Testament sect of the Sadducees (Σαδδουκαιοι) derived their name from this Zadok.